GaurangSinghal/Contact-List-Web-App/README.md

 mongod
 ```

-### To access the website, open the browser and type URL:
+### To access the website, open the browser and type URL :
 ```
 localhost:3000
 ```